nginxinc/nginx-amplify-doc/amplify-guide.md

 The graphs in the **Preview** column are split in distinct sections.
 Each section is a collection of graphs for a particular system.
 If you click on a system in the leftmost column, **Preview** will scroll to the corresponding section.
 You can also just scroll the **Preview** manually to find the necessary graphs.

-Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph Feed** on the right side for a 'quick look' reference.
-It will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph feed** (see below).
+Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph Feed** on the right side for a "quick look" reference.
+It will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph Feed** (see below).

-There are checkboxes on the preview graphs.
-Clicking on a graph's checkbox will pin it to the bottom of the **Graph feed** for further analysis.
+**Note.** There are checkboxes on the preview graphs.
+Clicking on a graph's checkbox will pin it to the bottom of the **Graph Feed** for further analysis.

 Some graphs in the **Preview** have an additional selector for the label associated with a metric.
-E.g. with 'Disk latency', or 'Network traffic' you can select what device or interface you're analyzing.
+E.g. with "Disk latency", or "Network traffic" you can select what device or interface you're analyzing.
 Switching label on a graph changes the preview graph to display the corresponding data.

-Up above the **Graph feed** is the time range, that helps to scale displayed data for up to the past week.
+Up above the **Graph Feed** is the time range, that helps to scale displayed data for up to the past week.

-#### Graph feed
+#### Graph Feed

-Section on the right is called **Graph feed**.
+Section on the right is called **Graph Feed**.
 When analyzing the graphs, you can populate this section from **Preview**.
 In order to do that, click on a graph's checkbox in **Preview**.
-The 'checked' graph from **Preview** will then be added to the bottom of the **Graph feed**.
-When you uncheck the graph, it'll be removed from the **Graph feed**.
+The "checked" graph from **Preview** will then be added to the bottom of the **Graph Feed**.
+When you uncheck the graph, it'll be removed from the **Graph Feed**.

-You can also add the topmost 'quick look' graph to the **Graph feed** by clicking on (+) sign.
+You can also add the topmost "quick look" graph to the **Graph Feed** by clicking on (+) sign.

-If you need to zoom into graphs, you can click on the 'expand' icon to the left of the 'Graph feed' label.
+If you need to zoom into graphs, you can click on the "expand" icon to the left of the "Graph Feed" label.

-Up above the **Graph feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
-You can switch between `1H` `4H` `1D` `2D` and `1W` intervals depending on the time period you'd like to analyze.
+Up above the **Graph Feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
+You can switch between `1H` `4H` `1D` `2D` and `1W` intervals depending on the time period you have to analyze.

-You will also see a ruler on all graphs that might be very helpful when trying to manually correlate events.
+You will also see a marker on all graphs that might be very helpful when trying to manually correlate events.

-A typical workflow when analyzing OS and/or NGINX behavior would be:
+A typical workflow when analyzing OS and NGINX behavior would be:

  * Browse through the graphs in **Preview**
- * With a single click bring the interesting ones to the right for a quick look
+ * With a single click bring the ones calling for attention to the right for a quick look
- * Populate the **Graph feed** with the graphs from **Preview** that require further analysis and correlation
+ * Populate the **Graph Feed** with the graphs from **Preview** that require further analysis and correlation
  * Change time intervals for visualization to see a bigger picture
- * Scroll through the **Graph feed** to visually match the graphs in the feed to the 'quick look' view
+ * Scroll through the **Graph Feed** to visually match the graphs in the feed to the "quick look" view
- * Expand/collapse the **Graph feed** depending on the required level of detalization
+ * Expand/collapse the **Graph Feed** depending on the required level of detalization
  * Find anomalies, correlations, trends
- * Leave graphs in the **Graph feed** for future analysis/monitoring
+ * Leave graphs in the **Graph Feed** for future analysis/monitoring

 You can also just pin the graphs that you want to check regularly to the **Graph** feed with, and use it as a general monitoring dashboard.

-In the **Graph feed** you can click on the graph title to quickly scroll **Preview** to the relevant section.
+In the **Graph Feed** you can click on the graph title to quickly scroll **Preview** to the relevant section.

 State of the **Graphs** page is automatically saved, so next time you log in, you should see the same **Graph** page that you previously built for monitoring and analysis.

 ### Reports

-Reports are based on the capabilities of the Amplify Agent to parse NGINX configuration files and provide them for further analysis through the features in the SaaS core.
+Reports are based on the capabilities of Amplify to parse NGINX configuration files and provide them for further analysis through the features in the backend.
 This is where Amplify offers configuration recommendations to help improving performance, reliability, and security of your applications.
 With well thought-out and explained recommendations you’ll know exactly where the problem is, why it is a problem and how to fix it.

 When you switch to the **Reports** page, click on a particular system in the Systems list in order to see the associated report.
 If there isn't an NGINX instance found on a system, there will be no report for it.